Theory and practice

 • Asking open ended questions shows an interest in the child’s perspective, thoughts and opinions

 • Allow the child to think beyond the obvious response.
 For example, you may ask: which shade of blue will you color the sky?
-But, maybe the child wants to paint it yellow to reflect the sunrise, or maybe yellow is her favorite color.
+But, maybe the child wants to paint it yellow to reflect the sunrise, or maybe yellow is her favourite colour.

 • Allow the toddler to think through many possibilities before choosing what they think is the best answer or option.